panoply/vscode-liquid/README.md

 <img  src="https://raw.githubusercontent.com/panoply/vscode-shopify-liquid/master/images/banner.gif"  atl="Liquid Logo"  width="100%">

-<small>If you're using the [Liquid Language Support](https://github.com/GingerBear/vscode-liquid) and/or the [Shopify Liquid Template Snippets](https://github.com/killalau/vscode-liquid-snippets) extension then it's recommended that you either uninstall or disable both these extensions before using this.</small>
+If you're using the [Liquid Language Support](https://github.com/GingerBear/vscode-liquid) and/or the [Shopify Liquid Template Snippets](https://github.com/killalau/vscode-liquid-snippets) extension then it's recommended that you either uninstall or disable both these extensions before using this.

 # Liquid <small style="color:#999;">(vs code)</small>